Anum-2017/Spec-Kit-Plus-Guides/README.md

 * User stories
 * Expected behavior

-Do not focus on implementation details here.

-### 3️⃣ `/sp.clarify`

-Identifies and resolves unclear or underspecified requirements.

-This is recommended before `/sp.plan`.
+Avoid defining the technical stack here.

-### 4️⃣ `/sp.plan`
+### `/sp.plan`

-Defines the technical implementation plan.
+Define the technical implementation plan.

 This is where you specify: